Steinsel

-As of 2023, the town of Steinsel, which lies in the west of the commune, has a population of 1,844.
+As of 2023, the town of Steinsel, which lies in the west of the commune, has a population of 2,549.
 Other towns within the commune include Heisdorf and Mullendorf.

 Like most of Luxembourg, Steinsel has an oceanic climate.
-On 25 July 2019, Steinsel recorded a temperature of 40.8 C, which is the highest temperature to have ever been recorded in Luxembourg.
+On 25 July 2019, Steinsel recorded a temperature of 40.8 C, which is the highest temperature recorded in Luxembourg since records began in 1838.

+Geography

+The commune of Steinsel is situated north of Walferdange, in the Alzette valley, and is the northernmost commune in the Canton of Luxembourg.
+It is split in two by the Alzette, with the towns of Steinsel and Mullendorf lying to its west, and Heisdorf lying to its east.